mozilla/addons-server/docs/topics/api/addons.rst

             * authentication
             * reviewer permissions or an account listed as a developer of the add-on

+        A 401 or 403 error response will be returned when clients don't meet those requirements.
+In addition, if an add-on has been disabled by their developer, the error responses will contain the extra `is_disabled_by_developer` boolean property to allow clients to notify users that the add-on they are trying to access has been voluntarily disabled by the developer.

 .. http:get:: /api/v3/addons/addon/(int:id|string:slug|string:guid)/

     .. _addon-detail-object: